TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/QuickInstall/GetAndUnpack/Index.rst

 #.
 Unpack the :file:`typo3_src-8.7.x.tar.gz` file on your web server::

        /var/www/site/$ tar xzf typo3_src-8.7.x.tar.gz

    .. note::
       Be aware that the `x` in the extracted folder will be replaced with the latest bugfix version, e.g. typo3_src-8.7.8.

    .. tip::

-      You can also unpack the package on your local PC and *then* upload the *unpacked* contents.
-However, the package contains thousands of files, so if you're able to unzip or untar the package on the server, better do that!
+      You can also unpack the package on your local PC and *then* upload the *unpacked* contents onto your web server.
+However, the package contains several thousand files which will then need to uploaded one at a time.
+This process is time intensive and not recommended.

 #.
 Create these symlinks in your document root::